emarcey/cicerone/glossary/brewing/terms.md

 		* Disadvantages
 			* takes longer
 			* expensive and complicated
+* **Whirlpool:** main vessel used for separation in the brewing process
+	* first developed at Moosehead Brewery in New Brunswick, Canada in 1960
+	* wort pumped in via tangential entry port along the inside edge of the tank
+	* the entire contents spin as the tank fills
+	* Once full, the contents are allowed to come to a rest after about 15 minutes
+	* as a result, the solids form a compact pile at the bottom-center of the vessel
+		* the physics behind it is called "torus eddies"
+	* liquid is drawn off, leaving the solids behind
+	* led to hop pellets being more common, because it's easier to remove the small pieces
 * **Whirlpool hops:** hops added immediately after boil to dissolve hops with minimal evaporation.
 They get their name because most contact with wort is in whirlpool (even though they are usually added to kettle before wort is transferred)
 * **Whole Hops:** baled, dried hops without further processing used for centuries before technological advances
 * **Yorkshire Square:** a fermentation vessel originating in northern England